GuduleLapointe/w4os/readme.txt

 = WordPress installation =

-Please check [WordPress](https://wordpress.org/) documentation to install and configure WordPress.
+Please check the [WordPress documentation](https://wordpress.org/) for detailed instructions on installing and configuring WordPress.

-* Permalinks need to be enabled (set to any other choice than the default "Plain" setting)
+* Permalinks must be enabled (choose any option other than the default "Plain" setting).
-* PHP minimum version: 7.3
+* PHP minimum version: 7.3.
-* The PHP modules curl, xml, xml-rpc and imagick are needed to allow full functionalty of the plugin (and they are also recommended for WordPress anyway).
-Without these plugins, some important functionalties will not be available.
+* The PHP modules `curl`, `xml`, `xml-rpc`, and `imagick` are required for full functionality of the plugin (and are also recommended for WordPress).
+Without these modules, some important features will not be available.

-= Plugin installation and configuration =
+= Plugin Installation and Configuration =

-Note: if upgrading from a different distribution (e.a. switching from github to WordPress Plugin Directory), make sure you disabled the previous version before activating the new one.
+**Note:** If upgrading from a different distribution (e.g. switching from GitHub to the WordPress Plugin Directory), disable the previous version before activating the new one.

-1. Download and activate the latest stable release
+1. Download and activate the latest stable release (for the latest development version, follow the instructions in DEVELOPERS.md).
-2. Visit `OpenSimulator > Settings` page in admin
+2. Visit the `OpenSimulator > Settings` page in your WordPress admin.
-   - Enter your grid name and grid URI (like yourgrid.org:8002, without http://)
+   - Enter your grid name and grid URI (e.g. yourgrid.org:8002, without the "http://").
    - Enter your robust database connection details and submit.
-If you get a database connection error, it might come from a case-sensitivity issue (see https://github.com/GuduleLapointe/w4os/issues/2#issuecomment-923299674)
+If you encounter a database connection error, it might be due to a case-sensitivity issue (see https://github.com/GuduleLapointe/w4os/issues/2#issuecomment-923299674).
-3. Set permalinks and profile page
+3. Set permalinks and the profile page:
-   - Visit `OpenSimulator > Settings > Permalinks`, make sure permalink structure is NOT set to "Plain", and adjust W4OS slugs to your preferences
+   - Visit `OpenSimulator > Settings > Permalinks`, ensure the permalink structure is not set to "Plain," and adjust the W4OS slugs to your preferences.
-   - Take note of the slug chosen for profile base and create a page with the same slug
+   - Note the slug chosen for the profile base and create a page with that slug.
-4. Visit `OpenSimulator > Settings > Web assets server` and make sure the option is enabled.
-(You can disable it you have a third party web assets server up and running, and enter its full URL below)
+4. Visit `OpenSimulator > Settings > Web assets server` and ensure the option is enabled.
+(If you have a third-party web assets server running, you can disable this option and enter its full URL below.)
-5. You should be able to register a new avatar from the website.
-You can customize your website with shortcodes or blocks, like Grid Info, Grid Status or Popular Places (see full list and descriptions in `OpenSimulator > Settings > Shortcodes`)
+5. You should now be able to register a new avatar from the website.
+Customize your site with shortcodes or blocks, such as Grid Info, Grid Status, or Popular Places (see the complete list and descriptions in `OpenSimulator > Settings > Shortcodes`).

-**Several options of the plugin require the update of a related parameter in OpenSimulator itself, they are documented in the interface.
-Make sure to adjust the ini files accordingly and restart OpenSimulator for any change to take effect.**
+* *Some plugin features require updating corresponding parameters in OpenSimulator itself.
+These options are documented in the interface.
+Adjust the INI files accordingly and restart OpenSimulator for any changes to take effect.*

 = Avatar models =